-A-Level Maths – Structured Online Support That Turns Methods into Marks
+A-Level Physics – Structured Online Support That Turns Ideas into Marks

-Specialist one-to-one A-Level Maths support, built around your exam board and the time you have left.
+Specialist one-to-one A-Level Physics support, aligned to your exam board and the time you have left.

 This page is for you if your child is:

-If your child is already on a solid A and wants to aim for A*, we’ll talk honestly in the Grade Roadmap Meeting about whether a standard package or a more intensive route is best.
+If your child is already on a solid A and wants to aim for A*, we’ll talk honestly in the Grade Roadmap Meeting about whether a standard package or an A/A* Exam Lab style intensive makes more sense.

 EXAM BOARDS WE support

-A-Level Maths at Spacetime isn’t just extra explanation on top of class.
+A-Level Physics at Spacetime is not just more explanation on top of school lessons.
 We use a consistent approach:

 1. Diagnostic first

-We look at past papers, tests and classwork to see where marks are leaking – algebra, calculus, statistics, mechanics, exam technique or confidence.
+We look at tests, past papers and classwork to see where marks are leaking – is it core concepts, maths, data handling, practicals, or exam technique?

-Once a method is clear, we move quickly into board-style questions and variations, so it sticks under exam conditions.
+Once a concept is clear, we move quickly into exam-board-style questions and variations – including contextual and multi-step problems – so it sticks under real conditions.

-We revisit similar questions and papers over time, so you can see whether marks and confidence are moving in the right direction.
+We revisit similar question types and past papers over time, so you can see whether marks and confidence are moving in the right direction – not just whether a topic “felt okay” in a lesson.

-Lessons are live, one-to-one, and tailored to your child’s exam board and current position – but always inside this structure.
+Lessons are live, one-to-one, and tailored to your child’s exam board and current position – but always within this structure.

 We don’t sell endless hourly lessons.
-A-Level Maths support is offered through clear packages with a fixed number of lesson credits and a recommended time frame.
+A-Level Physics support is offered through clear packages with a fixed number of lesson credits, a recommended time frame and a sensible expiry.

-You’ll choose the exact package (and topic, if relevant) in your Grade Roadmap Meeting or on our booking pages, but this is the basic structure:
+You’ll choose the exact package (and focus areas) in your Grade Roadmap Meeting or on our booking pages, but this is the basic structure:

 Best for:

-Students who are mostly okay in A-Level Maths but have one or two weak areas dragging everything down (for example, differentiation & integration, algebra & functions, trigonometry, statistics or mechanics basics).
+Students who are mostly okay in Physics but have one or two weak areas that reliably destroy their marks (for example, electricity, fields, forces & motion, waves, or data & practicals).

 What it does:

-• Targets one main topic or a tight cluster of skills.
+• Targets one main topic or a tight cluster of skills (e.g. Forces & Motion, Electricity, Waves, Fields, Practical/Data skills).

-• Uses exam-board-style questions so that topic becomes predictable, not a gamble.
+• Uses exam-board-style questions so that topic becomes predictable rather than a panic zone

 Typical size & pace:

-• Each Topic Mastery pack has its own number of lessons and expiry, set to give enough time to make real progress without dragging on.
+• Each Topic Mastery pack has its own number of lessons and focus area.

 Expiry & why (approx.):